AlanXia0118/MNIST_DIY/README.md

 # Predicting
-A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.
+A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.<br>
+The model